tgen/MARS/README.md

 flag to the directory as follows should allow the user to run the purity checker as intended:
 `-d my/resource/path/RESOURCE_FILES`

-## Inputs and Outputs

- ### Inputs

-  **Required:**

-   - An input BAM file

-  **Optional:**

-   - A GTF file (with the -b flag invoked to build a reference GTF using the input GTF, or without the -b flag to use the GTF directly).
-Defaults to provided GTF if absent.
-   - An output path (to specify where the output files should go).
-Defaults to current working directory if absent.
-   - A resource directory (to specify where the resource files are located).
-Defaults to current working directory if absent.
-   - A name for the sample.
-Defaults to the name of the input BAM if absent.
-   - The -b flag.
-Invoke to build the reference GTF.
-Must be used in tandem with the input GTF.

-### Outputs

-- Two R plots showing clonality of sample.
-- One text file containing numerical results.
-- One reference GTF (if -b is invoked).

 ## Biological Theory Behind Design